-When asked, many people would jump at the opportunity for a better memory into their aging years.
-“Cognitive impairment” is a common and can involve memory loss, trouble with learning, difficulty concentrating, and challenges with decision-making.
-Symptoms can range from very mild to more severe dementia type and may result in loss of independence.
-According to a MetLife Foundation survey, Americans over 55 fear getting Alzheimer’s more than any other disease!1 Similarly, according to an article published in the London-based newspaper, The Telegraph, two-thirds of people over 50 are scared of developing dementia, while just one in 10 were frightened about getting cancer.2
+When asked, many people would jump at the opportunity for a better memory in their older years.
+“Cognitive impairment” is common and can involve memory loss, trouble learning new things, difficulty concentrating, and challenges with decision-making.
+Patient presentation can range from very mild to more severe dementia-type symptoms and long-term, severe cases can result in loss of independence.

-Most of us are aware of the things we shouldn’t eat such as fast food, packaged foods, and refined sugar.
-We know the impact overindulging on these types of foods can have on our body.
-But what many are less aware of are the things we should eat.
-That’s where The Naturopathic Kitchen resources are useful, to offer education on the health benefits of natural herbs and foods.
-When it comes to brain health and preserving important brain functions like memory, cognition, and concentration, the food we eat can play a big role in supporting both short- and long-term brain function.
-The brain requires a lot of energy to function optimally, using around 20% of the calories we eat each day to operate.4 The choices we make in the foods we consume each day can have a big impact on both the structure and health of our brains.
+Most of us know the impact that overindulging on fast food, packaged foods, and refined sugar can have on our body, but are less aware of things we should eat.
+That is where The Naturopathic Kitchen resources are useful, to offer education on the health benefits of culinary herbs and foods.
+When it comes to brain health and preserving important brain functions like memory, cognition, and concentration, the food we eat can play a big role in supporting both short and long-term brain function.
+The brain requires a lot of energy to function optimally, using around 20% of the calories we eat each day to operate.2 The choices we make in the foods we consume each day can have a big impact on both the structure and health of our brains.

 Some of the top plant-based foods to include in a brain-boosting diet include: